Fresh-Coyote312/Electric-Utility-Rates/README.md

 # Electric Utility Rates
-Historical residential electric rate information for investor owned utilities across Illinois, Michigan, and Indiana.
+Historical residential electric rate information for investor owned utilities across Illinois, Michigan, Indiana, Ohio, and Wisconsin.
 ## Why This Project Exists
 Residential electric utility rates are buried in PDFs in docket filings and company websites - making it difficult to keep a record of the actual dollar amount charged to customers over time.
 Residential rate structures continue to evolve and the